๐Ÿฉน

 ItemStoragePlaintext exposed to SaaS?

-GitHub / GitLab PATGCP Secret Manager, name remediation-{tenant}-{provider}-patOnly at PUT time (HTTPS), never at rest
+GitHub / GitLab tokenManaged secret store, outside the application databaseOnly in transit at save time (HTTPS), never at rest

 Choosing a mode (decision tree)